muzhiBryn/workshop_servers/README.md

 2. MongoDB (YES!).
 We'll be using pymongo.
 It's like mongoose, but for Python.
 3. Oh and, a little framework called Flask

 Then we're going to build a library.
 A...what?
-A ibrary.
+A library.
 Except you can't read the books, just look at them.
 But that's fun too.

 ## Setup